A memorial to the Schleitheim Anabaptist families and to Michael Sattler.

 Digital illustration / conceptual image

-Locals and visitors should reflect on the turmoil of the Reformation, because here free citizens of Schleitheim were persecuted and expelled solely for their faith: names such as Stamm, Bächtold (Bechtel), Wanner, Vogelsanger, Meier, Meyer, Peyer, Peter, Hess, Müller, Pletscher, Russenberger, and Wanner appeared in records related to "Anabaptism."
+Locals and visitors are to reflect on the turmoil of the Reformation, for it was here that local families were persecuted and driven out purely because of their beliefs: names still known today, such as Stamm, Bächtold, Wanner, Vogelsanger, Meier, Meyer, Peyer, Peter, Hess, Müller, Pletscher, Russenberger, Wanner and others, are on record in relation to ‘Anabaptism’.

-The memory of the Anabaptist Michael Sattler should be preserved; he is believed to be the author of the Schleitheim Confession.
+The memory of Michael Sattler, who is believed to be the author of the Schleitheim Confession, is to be preserved.

-The monument should also serve as a memorial and express and promote contemporary Central European values such as peace, human rights, protection of minorities, freedom of belief, and the fundamental recognition of pluralistic coexistence.
+The monument is also intended to promote European values such as peace, human rights, the protection of minorities and the fundamental recognition of pluralistic coexistence.

-Thanks to the special object and photographic motif, Schleitheim should gain a strong presence in the media and on the Internet (coverage in major media, Instagram, Twitter, Facebook, TripAdvisor).
+Thanks to this distinctive structure and its photogenic appeal, Schleitheim is expected to gain a strong presence in the media and online (features in major media outlets, Instagram, Twitter, Facebook, TripAdvisor, etc.).

-The monument can create value for the following groups:
+The monument will provide added value to the following groups:

 Visitors to the nature park